These Disney Princesses cake and cupcakes are another one of my specially customized cakes, and one that was quite challenging to decorate too!

 And that was how I decorated these Disney Princesses cake and cupcakes.

-Disney Princesses Cake and Cupcakes
+Disney Princesses Cake in Buttercream

 Hope you enjoyed this sharing.
 If you have any comments or questions, pls leave them in the section below, I will get back to you as soon as I can.